Amazon Prime Day 2019: Where to find the best deals on laptops, Chromebooks and tablets

-Though Amazon Prime Day won't officially kick off until sometime in mid-July -- and quite possibly on July 15 -- we're spotting a bunch of early deals popping up already.
-In recent days, we've seen discounts on everything from the newest AirPods (with the wireless charging case) to Amazon's own devices including Kindles and e-readers, media streamers, Ring doorbells and a range of Echo smart speakers.
+Amazon Prime Day officially kicks off on July 15 -- but we're spotting early deals already.
+In recent days, we've seen discounts on everything from the newest AirPods (with the wireless charging case) to Amazon's own devices including Kindles and e-readers, media streamers, Ring doorbells and security cameras and a range of Echo smart speakers.

+Read more: Amazon Prime Day sale bonanza kicks off July 15 and will run for 48 hours

 We don't know exactly which laptops and PCs Amazon plans to feature during this year's Prime Day sale, but when we find out, they'll go right here.
 In the meantime, you can take a look at some of the best laptop deals from Prime Day 2018 and, below, check out some of the best Amazon laptop and PC deals that are available right now.